parzival-space/powercord-pspectrum/README.md

 ## Styling

 You can add support for your themes by modifying the styles of the #pspectrum-visualizer.<br>
-For example, this code adds support for the Crearts Theme:
+For example, this code adds support for the <a href="https://github.com/CorellanStoma/CreArts-Discord">Crearts</a> Theme:
 ```css
 #pspectrum-visualizer {
   z-index: 0 !important;